beekenj/cite_me/README.md

 To launch the application: https://citeme.herokuapp.com/

+We used NodeExpress to implement our code, and the repository is orginazed as NodeExpress built it.

 The user can also use a chrome extension for quick citations, and copy & paste them directly into their paper.

 Chrome extension installation instructions: